42-lbastian/printf/readme.md

 bash test.sh
 ```
 ##### You have 4 differents mode:
-1. **v** : to test some strange stuff
+-  **v** : to test some strange stuff
-2. **l** : to test the leaks of ft_printf
+-  **l** : to test the leaks of ft_printf
-3. **f** : regular test of all flags and convertions, to play with precision it will ask for 3 arguments:
+-  **f** : regular test of all flags and convertions, to play with precision it will ask for 3 arguments:
-	1. start : a width parameter
+  	- start : a width parameter
-	2. end : another width parameter
+  	- end : another width parameter
-	3. pas : step between the start and end for other tests
+  	- pas : step between the start and end for other tests
-4. **t** : run all tests (**v l f**)
+-  **t** : run all tests (**v l f**)

 ##### Reading the result:
 ###### for **v** and **f**:
-1. first look to result folder, if there is nothing, all good.
+-  first look to result folder, if there is nothing, all good.
-2. Else open one of the text file in result, the two last numbers are the start and the end, it will give you a line number and the error.
+-  Else open one of the text file in result, the two last numbers are the start and the end, it will give you a line number and the error.
-3. open, in the temp folder the two file with the same numbers, named pri_ft and pri_nr
+-  Open, in the temp folder the two file with the same numbers, named pri_ft and pri_nr
-	1. ft is ft_printf and nr is printf
+  	- ft is ft_printf and nr is printf
-	2. look at the line error and look what test failed
+	- look at the line error and look what test failed
-	3. if you are not sure about the test who failed, you can look at the **test_ft_printf.c**, every step are print
+	- if you are not sure about the test who failed, you can look at the **test_ft_printf.c**, every step are print

 ###### for **l**, it will print on screen if there a leaks or not